hexafin/splash/src/firestore/README.md

     - if the transaction has not yet completed, this value determines whether the money is owed or requested
 - `initiator_person`
     - reference to person that started the transaction
+    - this person must have payment permissions. if someone else suggested the transaction, this reference is to the person that approved the suggested transaction
 - `acceptor_wallet`
     - reference to wallet that accepted the transaction
 - `acceptor_person`